 Selling a house is a pain to begin with, but if you’re selling a house with a lien, chances are you have a laundry list piled high of things you need to do before your dream can become a reality.
 Regardless of your reason for selling property—whether you inherited it from a deceased family member, cannot support owning the house financially, or just want a change—the process is strenuous and requires a lot of attention to detail and energy.
 All of this is magnified tenfold if you have a lien on your house.

 While it may seem daunting, or downright impossible, to navigate this situation in a way that doesn’t leave you completely high and dry at the end of the ordeal, hope is not lost.
-With the help of knowledgeable and skilled home buying experts like our team at Houston Capital Home Buyers, selling a house with judgement attached has never been easier.
+With the help of knowledgeable and skilled home buying experts like our team at Houston Capital Home Buyers, selling a house with a judgment attached has never been easier.

 What Is a Lien?

 The word “lien” is recognized with heavily negative connotations, but not many people actually know what the function of a lien really is.
 In essence, a lien is a public notice figuratively stamped onto your property to tell the world the owner of that property has an unpaid debt to a creditor.

 For houses, these judgments are usually filed with the county records office and are put in place to quietly force individuals to pay the money they owe.
 Typically, a home cannot be sold unless it has a “clear” title, and until the debt is paid off, the title will remain “unclear.”

 This means that when the time comes that you want to sell your property, the lien needs to be settled as part of the deal in order for you to finalize a sale.